Research has linked Endometriosis to gluten sensitivity in the past few years.

-“Ancient wheat” such as spelt and kamut flours contain a lot less gluten and usually cause less symptoms and tend to be better tolerated.
+“Ancient wheat” such as spelt and Kamut flours contain a lot less gluten and usually cause fewer symptoms and tend to be better tolerated.

 You can find them in your local health food shop or you can order them from.

 Perhaps you could try switching to spelt or kamut bread for 10 days and see whether there is an improvement.

 You could also try Sourdough bread (made with a starter culture only and NOT commercial yeast), which is a natural fermentation of flour by natural yeast.

 It is the old-fashioned natural way of making bread.
 This fermentation causes the dough to rise and makes the carbohydrates more digestible and absorbable.

 Again, you are better off asking your health food shop who will know what to advise and where it can be bought.

 They might even have a delivery of fresh sourdough bread once a week.